 My eyes almost melted out of my head.
 I truly had no idea that water could be so blue.

 I instantly fell in love with Moraine Lake, and it’s remained a special place for me ever since.
-Any time a friend visits from abroad, it’s the first place I drag them.
+Any time a friend visits from abroad, it’s the first place I drag them to see.
 To see their eyes light up reminds me of my first time, and it’s something I love to share with those special to me.

 It’s also an incredible place to go hiking, and some of our favourite hikes start out at Moraine Lake.
 Check out our post on 5 hikes from Moraine Lake!